reegodev/vue-screen/README.md

 ## Requirements

-This library uses Vue.Observable API internally, so 2.6+ is required
+As the library uses Vue.Observable API internally, Vue 2.6+ is required.

 ## Installation